DeepDreamer89/Fritzing_ESP32_breakout_board/README.md

 # Introduction

-This repository contains a breakout board for the ESP-WROOM-32 and the ESP32S both with 38 pins as Fritzing part(`*.fzpz`).
-The PCB leads 36 pins out (via two 2x9 pin headers).
+This repository contains a breakout board for the ESP-WROOM-32 and the ESP32S (both with 38 pins) as Fritzing part(`*.fzpz`).
+The PCB leads 36 pins out (via 2 9x2 pin headers).
 There are two versions of the part:
 One with all parts assembled and one is just the blank PCB.
 The only difference of the both versions is the breadboard view.
 The schematic and pcb view are the same.